Ada-Belle Winthrop-King Fund

 AIMS AND CONDITIONS GOVERNING THIS AWARD

-The purpose of the Ada Belle Winthrop-King High School Summer Award in French is to provide an opportunity for all high school students in Leon County to travel to a French speaking country to improve their French linguistic and cultural knowledge, in the summer of the year the application is made.
+The purpose of the Ada Belle Winthrop-King High School Summer Award in French is to provide financial assistance to high school students in Leon County who plan to travel to a French speaking country to improve their French linguistic and cultural knowledge, in the summer of the year the application is made.
 The award's purpose is to help cover the costs of travel such as airfare, lodging in the host country, etc.

 To be eligible for an award, applicants must be (1) a current high school student - grade 9-12 - enrolled in the Leon County School District, (2) currently taking a French class, and (3) must have earned a grade of A or B in each prior French class taken at the high school level (includes AP and Dual Enrollment classes).

 - Part A: Online application (student academic information and statement of purpose)

 - Part B: Hard copy form that must be completed and mailed to the Winthrop-King Institute.

 - Part C: Letter of recommendation from your current high school French teacher.
 The letter of recommendation will be requested from the teacher by the Winthrop-King Institute.